anthonymang/python-speech-recognition/README.md

 - Upload: Enter in the name of the file you would like transcribed.
 Easiest if file is in the same repository as main.py

--Record: Choose microphone and begin speaking when prompted.
+- Record: Choose microphone and begin speaking when prompted.